Intergenerational Justice: Session on Institutional Creativity and the Future of Cities

 Intergenerational Justice Program

-The Program is organized by Aspen Institute España, in collaboration with Fundación Iberdrola and it will take place on November 25th, December 3rd and 10th.
-In this first edition, the program will bring together recognized and emerging leaders from various sectors of our society.
-The questions that will backbone the dialogue will be introduced by experts in these matters and moderated to facilitate an enriching conversation for all.
+The Program is organized by Aspen Institute España, in collaboration with Fundación Iberdrola and it took place on November 25th, December 3rd and 10th.
+In this first edition, the program brought together recognized and emerging leaders from various sectors of our society.
+The questions that backboned the dialogue were introduced by experts in these matters and moderated to facilitate an enriching conversation for all.
 In this way, under the Chatham House Rule, the exploration and analysis of these questions will be facilitated through the Socratic method, used in the Aspen Institute España seminars, based on previous readings and questions to guide the discussion.

 The purpose of the Aspen Institute España debates is not to reach definitive conclusions or find unique solutions, but rather to foster an exchange of opinions and perspectives from which the ideals, principles and personal relationships that inspire and facilitate a more enlightened leadership in our society can emerge.
 The climate crisis, the risk of depletion of natural resources, the growth of public debt and the weakening of multilateral institutions force us to ask ourselves again great questions about the future of our societies and the sustainability of our current economic system, both for the current generations as for the next.
 To address these issues, these debates will be raised from three themes, which in turn are closely related to each other, in order to analyze and understand the complexity of these challenges and address them from a broad and interdisciplinary perspective, integrating voices from different generations.